poseidonchan/ProteinWatermark/README.md

 ## Examples

-### ProteinMPNN (autoregressive model)
+### ProteinMPNN & ProGen2 (autoregressive model)

 Adding watermarks to autoregressive model is direct.
 We just need to modify the logit sampled at each step and then sample residue from the modified distribution.
-Detailed tutorial is available in the [tutorial folder](https://github.com/poseidonchan/ProteinWatermark/tree/main/tutorials/ProteinMPNN).
+Detailed tutorial for modifying ProteinMPNN is available in the [tutorial folder](./tutorials/ProteinMPNN).

+Besides, we provide a [notebook](./tutorials/test_example.ipynb) for users to understand the process of watermark detection.
+We suggest users run the test examples first to ensure the basic environment (pseudo random seed generator) is the same on their own platforms.

+Moreover, we also provide a [notebook](./tutorials/test_example.ipynb) for users to understand how the **WatermarkLogitsProcessor** works and the basic robustness of watermarks in a sequence.
+The examples used in this notebook comes from the [ProGen2](https://github.com/salesforce/progen/tree/485b2ea3db98f8d65d0cd86c2c85ae639b37a678/progen2), how to add watermarks to [transformers](https://huggingface.co/docs/transformers/en/index)-based language model is illustrated in this [folder](./tutorials/ProGen2/).

 ### Protein Generator (diffusion model)